GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 I’ve been through a lot trying to fix this, and I am now completely pain-free in my right hand and most days, also in my left.
 I remember googling a lot in the start, and while there there are some really good resources for people with RSI, I don’t feel like I was able to find all the information I needed at that time.
 So this is my attempt to summarize what I've learned, what has worked for me, and also what hasn’t.
+(This post is primarily targeted at Software Developers, and the lingo might reflect that.)

 *Disclaimer, I'm not a doctor, you should go talk to your doctor, etc. Y'all know the drill.*